 Restrictions on the Site

-- Site reclamation: No fill material, can be imported until DOGAMI has approved a detailed clean fill plan.
+- Site reclamation: No fill material, can be imported until DOGAMI has approved a detailed clean fill plan and channel design.

 - Water Quality: Should not be releasing turbid stormwater or any wastewater to a conveyance to waters of the state.